 Consider the cost of withdrawal

 Your cost of attendance for your educational program will escalate as a result of lost time, unearned coursework, delayed graduation, and increased educational debt if you are borrowing to attend school.
 If you need to withdraw, we recommend that you work with your financial aid and academic counselors to find strategies to minimize this cost.

 If you borrowed a Federal Direct Stafford Loan and you withdraw from the university (even if your withdrawal is temporary), you will need to complete the Federal Direct Loan Exit Counseling Session

 .
 During the exit counseling session, you will learn important information about the next steps with your student loans.

 Federal Perkins Loan Exit Counseling

 If you have borrowed under the Federal Perkins Loan program, and you withdraw from the university (even if your withdrawal is temporary), you also will need to complete Exit Counseling

 Federal TEACH Grant Exit Counseling

-If you have received the Federal TEACH Grant, you also will need to complete exit counseling for the TEACH Grant.
+If you have received the Federal TEACH Grant, and you withdraw from the university (even if your withdrawal is temporary), you also will need to complete exit counseling for the TEACH Grant.
 Please visit the Federal Exit Counseling

 website and follow the links for TEACH grant exit counseling.